207 series (JR West): Livery revision

-With the introduction of the 321 series fleet from 2005, the livery used with the 207 series was modified from its original two-tone blue scheme to a navy-and-orange color scheme, matching the scheme used with the 321 series.
+With the introduction of the 321 series fleet from 2005, the 207 series fleet was re-liveried from its original two-tone blue scheme to a navy-and-orange color scheme, matching that of the 321 series.

 Refurbishment

 On 22 September 2014, JR-West announced that the 207 series fleet would undergo a program of refurbishment, aiming to improve the fleet's safety, efficiency, and accessibility.
 0-subseries set Z22, the first set to be refurbished, returned to service on 17 November 2014.

 During the refurbishment program, the interior was fitted with wheelchair spaces, enlarged seat partitions, newly introduced intermediate seat partitions to make way for vertical grab bars, and LED lighting.
-External changes include the use of HID headlights, gangway door-mounted wipers, and lead car-mounted fall-prevention devices.
-In addition, the fleet was equipped with abnormality detection technology, and much of the existing electrical equipment was overhauled.
+External changes include the use of HID headlights, gangway door-mounted wipers, and end car-mounted safety fencing.
+In addition, the fleet was equipped with fault detection technology, and much of the existing electrical equipment was overhauled.

+Withdrawal

+On 6 April 2022, the 7-car prototype set (F1) was forwarded to Suita General Depot for scrapping.